-It is expected that every student and his/her parent/guardian carefully read the contents of the student handbook.
+It is expected that every student and his/her parent/guardian carefully read the contents of the student handbook, print, sign, and return the required signature page to the student's first block teacher by Friday, September 29, 2023.

 I welcome all students to Tewksbury Memorial High School and to our new school year.
 This student handbook is a guide that should help every student enjoy and attain a productive and rewarding school year.